CivicActions/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-4/Sprint-4/Self-paced/1_Contract Management and Problem Resolution.md

 ## Choose your own path: The FedConnect exit strategy

-### Scenario introduction

 You are **Sarah Martinez**, a seasoned Contracting Officer at the Federal Bureau of Digital Services (FBDS).
 Eighteen months ago, your agency launched *FedConnect*, a modular digital identity platform meant to revolutionize citizen access to federal services.

 You adopted modular contracting to encourage flexibility and reduce vendor lock-in.
-But one vendor—**CloudTech Innovations**, responsible for the authentication module—has become a bottleneck.
+But one vendor — **CloudTech Innovations**, responsible for the authentication module — has become a bottleneck.
 Their service fails under real-world load, creating cascading integration issues and locking users out during pilot testing.

 You must now decide how to proceed.
-Your recommendation could shape the future of this $25 million digital initiative—and the agency’s confidence in modular contracting.
+Your recommendation could shape the future of this $25 million digital initiative — and the agency’s confidence in modular contracting.

 ### Decision point

 **What strategy should you recommend to leadership?**

 Select one of the following:

+- [[ ]] Option A: Terminate CloudTech for default
+- [[ ]] Option B: Accept CloudTech’s remediation proposal
+- [[ ]] Option C: Restructure to a single prime contractor

+Keep going to view the outcome of your decision.

 #### Option A: Terminate CloudTech for default

-**You prioritize accountability.** You recommend terminating CloudTech’s contract and launching an emergency procurement to find a replacement.
+**You prioritize accountability.**

+You recommend terminating CloudTech’s contract and launching an emergency procurement to find a replacement.

 **Consequences:**